 Now here's a homey burger.
 Made with a potato bun, the merch burger is in the middle of the pack as far as standard bar pricing.
 Featuring an all-beef patty, cheddar lettuce, tomato, onion, house pickle, and "merch sauce", this patty (sourced from Two Rivers!) was extra juicy and the mayo-based merch sauce was expertly lathered across all of the bun, spreading itself evenly as my hands pushed the buns into my drooling mouth.
 Terrific value can be had here if you're okay with counter service.
 Downlow Burgers is the food vendor located inside The American.

-Most people won't see this one coming, but here is a terrific burger priced pretty lean from a hotel restaurant of all places, arriving at under $20 in a space that usually charges >$20 per entree.
+Most people won't see this one coming, but here is a terrific burger priced pretty lean from a hotel restaurant of all places.
 This burger just does everything really well even if it doesn't push the envelope too creatively.
 The double helping of mozzarella and cheddar cheese are a great complement to the onion marmalade, the brioche bun is dense enough to hold things together despite all the butter, and the crispy onions add a ton of texture.
 Holding this in your hand demonstrates how heavy the whole thing is too because it's stuffed to the gills.
-Such a design is never a bad thing though in burger land and I'm happy shelling out the $18 for this every time I'm at Hendricks.
+Such a design is never a bad thing though in burger land and I'm happy shelling out the money for this every time I'm at Hendricks.

 Not sure if I did a disservice to myself with this choice but the bacon cheeseburger from Hundy looks like a burger and tastes like a burger, but the seasoning was lacking in my case.
 This makes sense if you think burgers in general are overly salted but I do like a medium amount of seasoning, personally.
 Maybe I'll try the Hundy Burger ($15) next time and rerank Hundy.
 I know some people have it as their number 1, but aside from having a cool name, Hundy wasn't that high on my list.
 This was only $12 at a somewhat full-service eatery so value-wise you're getting what you paid for.